Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 Contribute To Society
 ---------------------

 E-commerce and online marketplaces have made the world of shopping and selling a very different place.
 The price wars destroyed small merchants, only to benefit online platform operators and financial services providers.
 As a result, small businesses have had to give up, while only a handful of large corporations continuing to dominate the market.
-The ones who suffer the most are the low-to-middle-class people, who are the heart of every nation throughout the world.
+The ones who suffer the most are the low-to-middle-class people, the heart of every nation throughout the world.

 **Pledge to Small Merchants, Manufacturers, and Producers**

-Breaking the online monopolies gives merchants, manufacturers, and producers of goods and services the ability to build a livelihood that is no longer dependent on middlemen and large corporation’s interests.
+Breaking the online monopolies gives merchants, manufacturers, and producers of goods and services the ability to build a livelihood that no longer depends on middlemen and large corporations' interests.

 **Pledge to Local Shops and Co-operatives**